francolutzen/Lighting-Control-Lab/Lighting-Control/DMX192-Controller.md

 ---

-# Speed and Fade

-The console provides two important controls:

-## Speed

-Controls how quickly the console moves from one step to the next.

-## Fade Time

-Controls how smoothly transitions occur.

-These controls affect:

-* Chases
-* Automatic scene playback

-They are among the most powerful expressive tools available on a DMX192 controller.

-[Insert photo highlighting Speed and Fade controls]

----

 # Music Mode

 Music Mode allows the controller to advance scenes or chase steps according to sound detected by the internal microphone.